 While we’re all enjoying more time at home during isolation/stay at home orders, it can either be motivating for you to try a new recipe, or you could be tired of cooking and just looking for a quick, easy, and healthy recipe to whip up with the minimal ingredients you may have available in your house.
 This easy Chickpea Scramble is a great breakfast or lunch.
 It’s loaded with flavor and will keep you full so you won’t be back in the kitchen looking for your next meal an hour later…something we’re all familiar with at this point!

 Why you’ll love this Chickpea Scramble:

-It is easy to make but doesn’t fall short with impressing with flavor
+- Flavorful: It is easy to make but doesn’t fall short of impressing with flavor

-What is the best plant-based bread to use for this recipe?
+What is the best plant-based bread to use for this chickpea breakfast?

 I like to put this scramble together in a sandwich to make it even more satisfying.
 The bread I love to use is Silver Hills Sprouted Power Organic Multigrain Bread.
 I always try and have their bread on hand, even if it’s just in the freezer for me to defrost.
 What I love about their bread is that it’s made with 11 grams of whole grains per slice.
 It’s also made with certified organic ingredients, and it’s a Canadian company.

 As you know, I love supporting local as much as I can and knowing where the food I’m consuming is coming from, especially during these chaotic times we’re living through.
 We’re all forced to stay home, which can have its highs and lows, so for me, putting together a great breakfast or meal is one of the things that boost my mood throughout the day, and motivate me to still be productive within the four walls of my house!

 How do you build the best breakfast sandwich?